 Larger film formats are less grainy than smaller film formats.

 No matter what format you’re using, the film grains will remain the same physical size.
-The biggest difference is that the same image on a medium format negative will be spread over twice as many film grains as it would be in 35mm.
+The biggest difference is that the same image on a medium format negative will be spread over at least three times as many film grains as it would be in 35mm.

 The effect of using medium and large format cameras is sharper, and almost grainless images with better tonal gradation.
 In some cases, medium and large format cameras are able to create sharper, higher-resolution images than even the top end digital cameras in 2021 can.